drseg/swift-fsm/README.md

 The `SyntaxBuilder` protocol provides the methods `define`, `when`, and `then` necessary to build the transition table.
 It has two associated types, `State` and `Event`, which must be `Hashable & Sendable`.
 The protocol itself is `@MainActor` isolated, requiring your implementation to be similarly isolated.

 > ```swift
-> let fsm = FSM<State, Event>(initialState: .locked)
+> let turnstile = FSM<State, Event>(initialState: .locked)
 > ```

 `FSM` is generic  over `State` and `Event`, and is `@MainActor` isolated.
 As with `SyntaxBuilder`, `State` and `Event` must be `Hashable & Sendable`.
 Here we have used an `Enum`, specifying the initial state of the FSM as `.locked`.

 > ```swift
-> try fsm.buildTable {
+> try turnstile.buildTable {
 > ```

-`fsm.buildTable` is a throwing function - though the type system will prevent various illogical statements, there are some issues that can only be detected at runtime.
+`turnstile.buildTable` is a throwing function - though the type system will prevent various illogical statements, there are some issues that can only be detected at runtime.

 > ```swift
 > define(.locked) {